McBenny/base/app/scss/README.md

 	4. Inside the element:
 		1. Background,
 		2. Padding,
+		3. Content
-		3. Text related:
+		4. Text related:
 			1. Text-wide declarations,
 			2. Line-wide related,
 			3. Letter-wide related,
 			4. Font-related
 	5. Others:
 		1. Cursor,
-		2. Content
+		2. Transformations and transitions

 This requires a bit of training but with in a small amount of time you will find the declarations even faster.